-Jane Ganahl has been a journalist, author, consultant, editor and community organizer and more in San Francisco for almost 30 years.
-She is the author of the memoir, “Naked on the Page: the Misadventures of My Unmarried Midlife” (Viking), which is in development for a TV series.
+Jane Ganahl has been a journalist, author, arts producer, consultant, editor, community organizer and more in San Francisco for almost 30 years.
+She is the author of the memoir, “Naked on the Page: the Misadventures of My Unmarried Midlife” (Viking), which was developed (unsuccessfully) for a TV series.
 Of her book, Elle magazine wrote: "[Ganahl's] dating escapades are daring and delicious, but also emotionally profound."

 As an expert in the field of single life, Jane has chaired panels at San Francisco’s Commonwealth Club, at writers’ conferences, and at marketing seminars.
 She has also appeared on numerous TV programs, including “The Today Show,” and innumerable radio shows, from Sirius network to NPR.

-As a prolific freelance writer, her work is regularly found on Match.com, SecondAct.com and Huffington Post; she has also contributed to Harper’s Bazaar, Ladies’ Home Journal, Harp, Parenting, Book, Salon.com and Rolling Stone.com.
+As a prolific freelance writer, her work is regularly found in Spirituality & Health, on Match.com, SecondAct.com and Huffington Post; she has also contributed to VanityFair.com, Harper’s Bazaar, Ladies’ Home Journal, Harp, Parenting, Book, Salon.com and Rolling Stone.com.
 She has also contributed essays to four anthologies, which can be found on the books page (link).
 She has been awarded by the Society of Professional Journalists for her work.

-She is proud to be the co-founder and co-director of Litquake, now the largest literary festival on the West Coast, which annually draws more than 550 authors and thousands of book fans who descend on San Francisco for 10 days in October for an orgy of readings, panels, storytellings, kids’ lit, and general mayhem.
-Litquake is now having events all year around, in addition to its annual week-plus of programming in October.
+She is proud to be the co-founder and artistic director of Litquake, now the largest literary festival on the West Coast, which annually draws more than 800 authors and thousands of book fans who descend on San Francisco for 10 days in October for an orgy of readings, panels, storytellings, kids’ lit, and general mayhem, as well as events throughout the year.

-Jane is also the founder and organizer of the Last Supper Salon in San Francisco – a ten-year-long gathering of creative people in her beloved City by the Bay.
-She dotes on her grown daughter; owns cats because – yes – she’s still single; and enjoys the occasional precious moment of spare time, which she generally spends either walking on the ocean bluffs near her coastal home, or watching movies, her certifiable addiction.
+Jane was also the founder and organizer of the Last Supper Salon in San Francisco – an auspicious gathering of creative people that ran for ten years in San Francisco.
+She dotes on her grown daughter – a deputy state attorney general – and on both her domestic cats as well as the wild ones she has rescued and found homes for (15 at last count).
+She enjoys only occasional precious moments of spare time, which she generally spends either walking on the ocean bluffs near her coastal home, or watching movies, her certifiable addiction.

 Home || Freelance Work || Teaching || Books || More About Jane